jackrizza/react-flask-blog/README.md

 ```

 ## TODO
-- Create Sign In
+- check if token is valid
-- Create Editor
+- create a functional dashboard
 - Create add a comment
 - Create Profile page